Most people recover fully in 3 months after experiencing whiplash. During your recovery, medical treatments can help

 Whiplash occurs when a person’s head moves backward and then forward suddenly with great force.
-This injury is most common following a rear-end car collision.
-It can also result from physical abuse, sports injuries, or amusement park rides.
+This injury is most common following a rear-end auto collision.
+It can also result from physical abuse, sports injuries, or even amusement park rides.

-Whiplash results when the soft tissues (the muscles and ligaments) of your neck extend beyond their typical range of motion.
-Your symptoms might not appear for a while, so it’s important to pay attention to any physical changes for a few days following any accident.
+Whiplash happens when the soft tissues (the muscles and ligaments) of your neck extend beyond their typical range of motion.
+Your symptoms might not appear for a while, so it’s important to pay attention to any physical changes for a few days following any crash or other injury event.

 Whiplash is thought of as a relatively mild condition, but it can cause long-term pain and discomfort.